 K-pop to the rescue?
 S. Korea all-in for scout jamboree closing concert

-Seoul (AFP) – Tens of thousands of scouts are set to gather for a massive K-pop festival in Seoul on Friday, as South Korea seeks to salvage a problem-plagued jamboree with "the power of Korean culture".
+Seoul (AFP) – Tens of thousands of scouts gathered Friday for a massive K-pop festival in Seoul, as South Korea seeks to salvage a problem-plagued jamboree with "the power of Korean culture".

+The quadrennial world jamboree gathered 43,000 scouts in North Jeolla province, but an unprecedented heatwave prompted mass illnesses, US and UK contingents left early amid reports of dire campsite conditions, and a tropical storm finally forced a full evacuation this week.

+The scouts were dispersed across the country and sent on government-sponsored cultural tours, but the "K-pop Superlive" concert -- featuring major acts including NewJeans and The Boyz -- has reunited all jamboree participants for a grand finale.

 But even as the government throws millions of dollars in emergency funding into fixing an event that has been a public relations disaster, criticism -- from K-pop fans to public sector employees -- is mounting over Seoul's approach.

-Lawmaker Sung Il-jong faced backlash from K-pop fans after saying the army should let megastars BTS -- on hiatus while two members serve mandatory military terms -- reunite and perform for the jamboree.
+Lawmaker Sung Il-jong faced backlash from K-pop fans after saying the army should let megastars BTS -- on hiatus while two members serve mandatory military terms -- reunite and perform.

 'Totalitarian idea'